GoogleCloudPlatform/cxlint/docs/RULES.md

   - Bot:	Do you know your travel dates? _(first time asking this question)_
   - User:	`[noise/ambiguous/unclear]`
   - Bot:	Sorry, do you know when you are traveling`?` _(clarifying question)_
 ___

+### No-Match Handlers on Forms
+_**Rule: If a page contains a Form that collects Parameters and is missing Parameter specific NO_MATCH handlers, trigger a warning.**_

+As a best practice for bot building, developers should create context specific handlers for their parameter collection.
+For example, if you are collecting an email address, consider these two handler responses:

+* GENERIC: "I'm sorry, I didn't understand you."
+* CONTEXT SPECIFIC: "I'm sorry, I wasn't able to capture your email address, please try saying it again."

+With context specific reprompt event handlers, we can keep the user engaged with the specific piece of data we are trying to collect.
+___

+### No-Input Handlers on Forms
+_**Rule: If a page contains a Form that collects Parameters and is missing Parameter specific NO_INPUT handlers, trigger a warning.**_

+As a best practice for bot building, developers should create context specific handlers for their parameter collection.
+For example, if you are collecting an email address, consider these two handler responses:

+* GENERIC: "I'm sorry, I didn't hear you."
+* CONTEXT SPECIFIC: "I'm having trouble hearing you.
+Please say your email address again."

+With context specific reprompt event handlers, we can keep the user engaged with the specific piece of data we are trying to collect.
+___

 <br>